About cervical screening

 As well as going for screening when you are invited, you still need to look out for any unusual changes to your body.
 Check for:

 See your doctor if you notice anything unusual.
-There are many conditions that can cause these symptoms.
+Many conditions can cause these symptoms.
 Most of them are much more common than cervical cancer.
 But it is important to get your symptoms checked out.

 Information for people with learning disabilities